LuChengTHU/dpm-solver/README.md

 Note that DPM-Solver only needs the noise prediction model (the "mean" model), so for diffusion models which predict both "mean" and "variance" (such as [improved-DDPM](https://arxiv.org/abs/2102.09672)), you need to firstly define another function by your model to only output the "mean".

-If you want to custom your own designed model time input `t_input`,
+If you want to custom your own designed model time input `t_input`, you need to modify the function `get_model_input_time` in the function `model_wrapper` to add a new time input type.

 #### 2.1.
 Continuous-time DPMs
 For continuous-time DPMs, we have `t_input = t_continuous`.
 You can let `time_input_type` be `"0"` to wrap the model function: